 - How long they last: In theory, brake lines should last as long as your car does, but there can always be unexpected issues that pop up.
 Since small portions of the line are made from rubber, this is where many failures originate.

 - When to replace: It's often best to replace the entire brake line instead of repair it.
 If you notice leaking brake fluid, the line may be at fault, so it's a good idea to get a brake inspection.

 Believe it or not, these are just a few of the brake parts out there.
-If you'd like to know more about your brake system and ensure it's performing at its highest level, schedule a brake inspection at one of our six Cleveland-area locations today.
+If you'd like to know more about your brake system and ensure it's performing at its highest level, schedule a brake inspection at one of our six auto repair shops in Cleveland, Ohio today.